History of the North Sea: The Netherlands

 In the 16th century, the Dutch Republic became the preeminent economic power in the world.
 For the Dutch merchant marine the North Sea served more as a starting point for their oceanic voyages.
 It had become the gateway and crucial outlet allowing Dutch merchants direct access to world markets.

 During the Eighty Years' War, the Dutch Empire began a heavily invested worldwide trade – hunting whales around Svalbard, trading spices from India and Indonesia, founding colonies in Brazil, South Africa, North America (New Netherlands), and the Caribbean.
 The empire, which they accumulated through trade, led to the Dutch Golden Age in the 17th century.
 The Dutch fishing industry peaked in the early 17th century.
 The Herring Buss improved harvest of herring, and the Dutch also expanded to cod and whale fisheries.

 In 1651, England passed the Navigation Acts, which damaged Dutch trade interests.
-The disagreements concerning the Acts led to the First Anglo–Dutch War, which lasted from 1652–1654 and ended in the Treaty of Westminster (1654), whereby the Dutch were forced to recognize the acts.
+The disagreements concerning the Acts led to the First Anglo–Dutch War, which lasted from 1652 to 1654 and ended in the Treaty of Westminster (1654), whereby the Dutch were forced to recognize the acts.